St John the Evangelist's Church, Oulton

 St John the Evangelist's Church, Oulton, West Yorkshire, England is an active Anglican parish church in the archdeaconry of Leeds and the Diocese of Leeds.

 History

 The church was built between 1827 and 1829 by Rickman and Hutchinson.
+In 1898, the church was in the Diocese of Ripon in the Whitkirk Deanery.
+The Vicar of Oulton at this time was the Rev A.E.
+Green Price.
 The church was grade II* listed on 5 June 1964.

 Architectural style

 Exterior

-Built between 1827 and 1829 the church is of and Early English style and built of sandstone ashlar with a slate roof.
-The church has a west three stage tower with octagonal spire and flying buttresses.
-The nave and porch are to the north while the hexagonal vestry is to the South.
+Built between 1827 and 1829, the church is built in the Early English style in sandstone ashlar with a slate roof.
+The church has a west three-stage tower with an octagonal spire and flying buttresses.
+The nave and porch are to the north while the hexagonal vestry is to the south.

 Interior

-The church has two centred arches with three orders of moulding.
+The church has two-centred arches with three orders of moulding.
 The ceiling is groin-vaulted with carved bosses.
-The church organ is on the west end.
-There is a wall monument to the church's founder John Blayds who died the year ground broke.
+The organ is at the west end.
+A wall monument commemorates the church's founder, John Blayds, who died during the year that ground was broken for the church construction.